oliverphilcox/Chempy/README.md

+# *NB*: This has been deprecated and replaced by the [*ChempyMulti*](https://github.com/oliverphilcox/ChempyMulti) package, which additionally includes multi-star inference

 # ChempyScoring - Evolution Modelling + Yield Table Scoring
 Flexible one-zone open-box chemical evolution modeling.
 Abundance fitting and stellar feedback calculation.
 Parameter optimization for simulations and yield table scoring.
 This is the code described in Philcox, Rybizki & Gutke (ApJ, [arXiv](https://arxiv.org/abs/1712.05686))